2012 New York Red Bulls season: March

 Pre-season concluded in early March with the status of some key players still unresolved.
 Forward Luke Rodgers was still stuck in England unable to obtain a work visa to return to the United States; newly acquired defender Wilman Conde picked up an injury leaving his status for the first month of the regular season unknown; and forward Juan Agudelo was away from the club for an extended period as he trained with the U.S. Under-23 squad.

 In the days just before the regular season began, New York made official the signings of defender Tyler Ruthven, midfielder Brandon Barklage and forwards José Angulo and Jhonny Arteaga.
 Later in the month the club signed midfielder Ryan Maduro to the roster.

 The season started poorly with a 2–1 defeat at FC Dallas on March 11, 2012.
 A sluggish start led to a 2-goal deficit at the hour mark.
 The introduction of Kenny Cooper sparked some life into the club and the Red Bull substitute scored late in the match to close the final margin to one.
 The following week Red Bulls had to travel to Real Salt Lake.
 Another sub-par performance resulted in a 2–0 defeat.

 On March 25, New York Red Bulls home opener, the team finally showed glimpses of unity and talents by sweeping Colorado Rapids 4–1 in front of 21,024 passionate supporters.
 Thierry Henry scored two goals and picked up an assist, winning him the MLS Player of the Week award.
 Strike partner Kenny Cooper added two goals as well.
 A week after the dominating performance in home opener, Red Bulls host Montreal Impact in Red Bull Arena.
 They started poorly with many mistakes in the first half.
 The scoreline reads 2–2 at half time.
 After the inspiring talk from team captain Thierry Henry, Red Bulls put on a performance fans expected from them.
 Thierry Henry added 2 goals and 1 creative back-heel assist in the second half, which earn him his first-ever MLS hat trick since joining New York Red Bulls.
-He was again been rewarded the MLS Player of the Week with his heroic performance and leadership on and off the field.
+He was again rewarded the MLS Player of the Week with his heroic performance and leadership on and off the field.
 Also, his hat trick against Impact launched him to the top of MLS Golden Boot race with 5 goals in pocket.

 Away from the field, the end of March was not kind to New York.
 Striker Juan Agudelo injured his knee while with the U.S. U-23 team during Olympic qualifying and surgery was required.
 The time frame for his return to Red Bulls was 6 weeks.
 Worse still, the club announced on March 30 that English striker Luke Rodgers was denied a work visa to enter the United States.
 As a result, the club transferred Rodgers to Lillestrøm SK of Norway.
 The stocky Englishman had become a fan favorite during the 2011 season due to his work ethic and goal scoring abilities.